-- 1) Poster/display relating food to health and/or fitness - 2) Poster/display detailing any experiment/research related to food or nutrition. - 3) Recipe collection in box, binder or album.
+- 1) Poster/display relating food to health and/or fitness - NEW THIS YEAR Poster/Display detailing food or kitchen safety best practices. - Recipe collection in box, binder or album.
 Minimum of 40 recipes. - 4) Food for Gifts: a basket or container containing no more than two different homemade food items and no more than 2 storebought items (no alcoholic beverages, no cellophane) All food items must be food safe at room temperature